RobinWaves/sql-challenge/README.md

 * "Bonus" directory
     * Bonus.ipynb - jupyter notebook file that XXXXXXXXX
-    * Bar chart showing relationship:
+    * SalaryHist - histogram showing the frequency of each salary
-    * Bar chart showing relationship:
+    * TitleSalaryBar - bar chart showing titles and their salaries

 ***
 Bonus (Optional)